e-picas/markdown-extended/doc/ROADMAP.md

 ### Development life-cycle

-As said above, all development MUST be done on the `wip` branch of the repository.
+As said above, all development MUST be done on the `dev` branch of the repository.
 Doing so we can commit our development features to let users using a clone test and improve them.

 When the work gets a stable stage, it seems to be time to build and publish a new release.
 This